subutux/HUD/README.md

                         input
   -n, --no-display      We don't have a display.
 Sets the SDL_VIDEODRIVER to
                         "dummy".
-Usefull for testing
+Usefull for testing --width               The width of the display --height              The height of the display

 HomeAssistant:
   (optional) Parameters to override the config file